Developer Documentation

 Running the sample

 Congratulations.
 Let’s test the sample scene.
 Press the Play button in the Unity Editor.
-You should see something like that:
+You should see something like this:

 The example scene in Play mode